Nirmo07/Python/ass/ass8/README.md

 ## Steps to Run Your Streamlit App

-### Install Python: Make sure Python is installed on your computer.
+#### Install Python: Make sure Python is installed on your computer.
 You can download it from python.org and follow the installation instructions.

-### Install Streamlit: Open a terminal or command prompt and install Streamlit using pip (Python's package installer):
+#### Install Streamlit: Open a terminal or command prompt and install Streamlit using pip (Python's package installer):
    pip install streamlit

-### Navigate to Your Project Directory: Open a terminal or command prompt and go to the folder where your dashboard.py file is located.
+#### Navigate to Your Project Directory: Open a terminal or command prompt and go to the folder where your dashboard.py file is located.
 You can change directories using the cd command:
    cd path_to_your_project_directory

-### Replace path_to_your_project_directory with the actual path where your dashboard.py file is saved.
+#### Replace path_to_your_project_directory with the actual path where your dashboard.py file is saved.
-### Run Your Streamlit App: Once you're in the correct directory, run the Streamlit app by typing the following command and pressing Enter:
+#### Run Your Streamlit App: Once you're in the correct directory, run the Streamlit app by typing the following command and pressing Enter:
    streamlit run dashboard.py

-### View Your Dashboard: After running the command, Streamlit will start a local server.
+#### View Your Dashboard: Streamlit will start a local server after running the command.
 It will provide you with a URL (usually http://localhost:8501).
 Open this URL in a web browser (like Chrome, Firefox, or Edge) to see your Streamlit dashboard.

-### Interact with Your Dashboard: You can interact with the dashboard directly in your web browser.
+#### Interact with Your Dashboard: You can interact with the dashboard directly in your web browser.
 Streamlit automatically updates the dashboard as you modify your dashboard.py script.

-### Stopping Your App: To stop the Streamlit app, go back to your terminal or command prompt where the Streamlit server is running and press Ctrl + C. This will terminate the server.
+### Stopping Your App: To stop the Streamlit app, return to your terminal or command prompt where the Streamlit server is running and press Ctrl + C. This will terminate the server.

 ## Steps to Create a COVID-19 Dashboard using Streamlit (dashboard.py)